top of page

 “Ma’am, does 6 mean 6 suits?”

 This is exactly what the SAT expects students to misunderstand.
+So we break it down:

 • 5x → total amount of fabric used to make suits